verfickterbastard/verfickterbastard.github.io/cmdline_course.md

 ## Week 6

+The content of week 6 revolved around version control as its title indicates.
+It was a straightforward concept to me; when editing a file, a script or another text/code entity one is able via GitHub to separate branches of working stages (of a project) between which one can decide to progress differently.
+This way unwished editing can be reversed easily and/or retrieved upon request.
+Enjoyable I dare say!

 ## Week 7

+I had my doubts about my capabilities on this week's assignments.
+Our having been introduced to GitHub led to the final assignment, a part of which this section obviously is, too; namely, creating a webpage using GitHub.
+The importance of file endings came into play as I realized that marked down files can, indeed, be created simply by adding the .md ending to an edited file.
+I was surprised to understand how effective the use of terminal combined with GitHub was in developing actual webpages.
+Much remains unclear to me in regard to the course's content, but in good will I can claim having learnt something.
+Thanks for the course!

 ## Difficulty (from 1 to 10) of each week's assignments

 | Week 1 | Week 2 | Week 3 | Week 4 | Week 5 | Week 6 |
 | ------ | ------ | ------ | ------ | ------ | ------ |
 |   3    |    2   |    8   |   10   |    7   |    5   |

+## Some of the skills acquired

+* Reconfiguring commands through .bashrc

+* Using nano to alter functions of a simple script

+* Understanding of file endings